 repd-east1-b-c, and ask for a 200Gb disk.
 This sounds like a lot for our little tutorial, but it’s the minimum size we can provision.
 This access mode is

 ReadWriteOnce because only our single NFS server will access the volume directly.
 Create this resource with this command:

 In the Kubernetes Engine section of the Google Cloud Console, under Storage, we can now see our Persistent Volume Claim, backed by our replicated Storage Class:

 Awesome!
 Now on to deploying our NFS server.

-The NFS Server
+The NFS Server Link to heading

 We will use a Kubernetes Deployment to create our NFS server, containing a single pod running the itsthenetwork/nfs-server-alpine container image.
 This is a stripped down Alpine Linux that only supports NFSv4 over TCP port 2049, which makes it a lot easier to use than traditional NFS servers that may randomly portmap connections.

 Deployment manifests can look a bit daunting but if you break them down they’re easy enough to understand.
 As we stated earlier we are deploying a single pod containing the